 Loose-fitting cotton layers will keep you cool during the day, especially on islands where the climate is more tropical and humidity can be an issue.
 Don’t forget a swimsuit, plenty of sunscreen, a hat, and sunglasses.
 It also would be wise to pack some rain gear, just in case.

-Fall food festivals make an October visit to the Caribbean an especially tasty proposition.
-On the downside, October is one of the few months during which no Caribbean island is celebrating Carnival.
+Cultural and sporting events make an October visit to the Caribbean an especially fun proposition.
+On the downside, it is one of the few months during which no Caribbean island is celebrating Carnival.
 Note many of these events have been canceled or altered for 2020; check official event websites and below for details.

 - Dominican Republic Jazz Festival: No information about the 2020 event was available by early October.
 For two days in October, the jazz festival comes to Santo Domingo and Santiago in the Dominican Republic.

 - St. Lucia Billfish Tournament: No information about the 2020 event was available by early October.
-The longest-running continuous sport fishing tournament in the Southern Caribbean, at this tournament anglers hook 150-pound-plus marlin and sailfish.
+The longest-running continuous sport fishing tournament in the Southern Caribbean, this tournament features anglers hooking 150-pound-plus marlin and sailfish.

 - Hikers, adventurers, bikers, and travelers who like to exercise may enjoy a Caribbean trip this month.
-If you want to do more than hitting the bars and lay on the beach on your trip, October is a great time to do the more strenuous activities since you will have milder weather and fewer tourists with the same idea.
+If you want to do more than hitting the bars and suntanning on the beach, October is a great time since you will have milder weather and fewer tourists.

-- Another major benefit of traveling during the off-season is that you get to experience the true essence of the place.
-You are getting the true local vibe of a destination, the inhabitants, and island living.
+- Another major benefit of traveling during the off-season is that you get to experience the true essence of the place, the locals, and island living.
 It is a more genuine experience than if you were crammed at an attraction with hundreds or thousands of other people.

 - You can get started with planning or do more research for your October trip to the Caribbean with TripAdvisor.